CTSRD-CHERI/cheribsd-getting-started/src/morello-install/README.md

 # Installing on a Morello Board

-***Please ensure that you have upgraded the Morello board firmware before proceeding to CheriBSD installation.***
+***Please ensure that you have upgraded the Morello board firmware to a known-good version before proceeding to CheriBSD installation.***

 Once you have a disk image, you will either need to write it to a USB stick to boot an Arm Morello system, or specify it as an argument to an emulator